USS John Rodgers (DD-983): Operational history

+Later Deployments

 In 1995 she deployed as part of the NATO Standing Naval Force Atlantic.
-Because of active hostilities among the countries formed following the breakup of the Former Republic of Yugoslavia, she spent much of this deployment engaged in Maritime Interdiction Operations in the Adriatic Sea in support of Operation Sharp Guard.
-Her crew was able to enjoy some ports of call during the six-month cruise, including Lisbon, Portugal; Palma de Mallorca, Spain; Marseille, France; Naples and Trieste, Italy; Corfu, Greece; and Istanbul, Turkey.
+Because of active hostilities among the countries formed following the breakup of the Former Republic of Yugoslavia, she spent much of this deployment engaged in Maritime Interdiction Operations in the Adriatic Sea in support of Operation Sharp Guard, making calls throughout the Mediterranean coast.

-Owing to the closure of the Naval Station Charleston by the BRAC Commission in 1995, John Rodgers transferred her homeport from Charleston, South Carolina to Mayport, Florida in August of that year.
-Mayport remained her homeport throughout the remainder of her service.

 From January to March 1996, John Rodgers participated in joint exercises with the British Royal Navy and Royal Marines in the waters around Scotland.
 During this time she also made port visits to Edinburgh, Scotland; Bremerhaven, Germany; and Amsterdam, Netherlands.

-Also, on 23 May 1996, USS John Rodgers (DD 983) takes place in New York city fleet week.

 On 3 October 1997 John Rodgers departed on her last deployment in company with the Mediterranean Amphibious Ready Group (MARG) 98-1 centered on USS Guam (LPH-9).
 This MARG relieved another MARG centered on USS Kearsarge (LHD-3).
-As a part of this deployment, John Rodgers participated in the Bright Star 97 naval exercise hosted by the Egyptian navy.
-She also participated in the Reliant Mermaid exercise conducted with Israel and Turkey in January 1998.
+As a part of this deployment, John Rodgers participated in the Bright Star 97 naval exercise hosted by the Egyptian navy and also participated in the Reliant Mermaid exercise conducted with Israel and Turkey in January 1998.
 John Rodgers participated in five other major exercises on this deployment.
 Port visits on this deployment included Spain, France, Italy, Egypt, Israel, Greece and Turkey.

-John Rodgers made eight major deployments, including extensive operations in the Mediterranean Sea, Black Sea, and the Persian Gulf.
+By the end of her final deployment, John Rodgers had made eight major deployments, including extensive operations in the Mediterranean Sea, Black Sea, and the Persian Gulf.
 She also took part in numerous counter drug operations in the Caribbean Sea.
-She and her crew participated in Operations Shield, Support Democracy, and Sharp Guard.

 At various times during her career, John Rodgers served as the flagship for COMDESRONs 14, 20, 22, 32, 36, Canadian COMDESRON ONE, COMSOLANT, COMSTANAVFORLANT, and WEAUCONMARFOR, and also served as the host ship for the Change of Command of COMSIXTHFLT in 1988 and COMSTANAVFORLANT in 1995.

-John Rodgers unit awards include: Joint Meritorious Unit Award, Navy Unit Commendation, Meritorious Unit Commendation (second award), Battle "E", National Defense Service Medal, Southwest Asia Service Medal (second award), Humanitarian Service Medal, Sea Service Deployment Ribbon (eighth award), Armed Forces Service Medal and United States Coast Guard Special Operations Service Ribbon.

 Fate

-John Rodgers was decommissioned and stricken on 4 September 1998; she was stored at NISMF Philadelphia, Pennsylvania, awaiting sale for scrap.
+John Rodgers was decommissioned and stricken on 4 September 1998; she was stored at Philadelphia, awaiting sale for scrap.
 By 2005 she had been sold to International Shipbreaking Limited of Brownsville, Texas although scrapping work had yet to be completed.
 On 29 December 2005, John Rodgers (DD-983) was spotted heading south along the east coast of south Florida under tow.
 She has since been broken up for scrap.

+Awards

+John Rogers earned the following awards: